An Introduction to the Three Inside Up Candlestick Pattern

 🔸A third bearish candle that closes below the first candle’s low (confirming the reversal).

-Just as the “Up” version signals a bottom, the three inside down candlestick pattern warns you that the “smart money” is exiting their long positions, and a crash or correction is imminent.
+Just as the “Up” version signals a bottom, the three inside down candlestick pattern warns you that the some market participants may begin reducing positions, and a potential change in price direction may occur.

 You can’t utilize the pattern by not only spotting it, but you must also need a perfect strategy to trade it.
-Below you can see an approach for (educational purpose only) the three inside up candlestick patterns to ensure high-probability outcomes.
+Below you can see an approach for (educational purpose only) the three inside up candlestick patterns to better understand the pattern in market analysis.

 | Context is King | Never trade a three inside candle pattern in the middle of a sideways range.
 For the reversal to be meaningful, it must occur after a clear, sustained move lower.
 Look for the pattern to form near a major support level or a significant moving average |